 Once you’re positive about your sales automation potential, you need to identify the most promising use cases and prioritize them for automation.
 As a rule, such use cases can be found along the entire sales cycle.

-The major guiding principle in mapping automation use cases is to prioritize standardized, time-consuming and repetitive tasks that require manual data entry.
+The major guiding principle in mapping sales automation use cases is to prioritize standardized, time-consuming and repetitive tasks that require manual data entry.

-We’ve gathered a few examples to illustrate automation opportunities at different stages of a sales journey with the use of such technologies as robotic process automation, chatbots, natural language processing, artificial intelligence, and others.
+We’ve gathered a few examples to illustrate sales automation opportunities at different stages of a sales journey with the use of such technologies as robotic process automation, chatbots, natural language processing, artificial intelligence, and others.

 As a result, sales reps can provide highly personalized digital customer experience across different touchpoints, predict churn, and get more opportunities for cross-selling and upselling.